 Black.
 Everywhere.
-At first, he thought he’d just woken up during the night.
+At first he thought he’d just woken up during the night.
 But something was wrong.
 It was silent - it was never silent in this city.
-The night was moving, too.
-It wasn’t just one giant void of darkness.
-There were patches of grey, and even a few, blurry blotches of light.
+The night was moving too, it wasn’t just one giant void of darkness.
+There were patches of grey and with a few blurry blotches of light.
 He was surrounded by smoke.
 He put his hands below him, trying to push himself out of bed - but he wasn’t in bed.
 He was sprawled out on a flat piece of what appeared to be a… wall?

 He scrambled up, gasping for breath.
 He was just inhaling the vast, ashy black cloud.
 It was a mess; everything.
 He tripped over jagged pieces of mixed material - stone, wood, metal.
 Everything seemed to be coming into focus, and as he fell flat on his face, he realised he was outside.
 The warm tarmac almost burned his cheek, as blood slowly seeped from the wound, now specked with dirt and soot.
 He rubbed his eyes, and though he cleared his vision slightly, he covered his sockets in something dark and greasy.
 He looked up, ignoring the pain.
 What he saw caused him to sink back to the floor.

 And we are left devoid of light.

 Or at the chime of the evening clock,

 When the sun has left the sky.

 We are left in a whole new universe,

 And we are left without a sound,